victormicco/killuicon/README.md

 1. Visit the Killuicon website or launch the Killuicon desktop application.
 2. Browse or search for the desired icon using keywords or categories.
 3. Once you find the icon you need, click on it to view details and download options.
-4. Select the preferred format (PNG, SVG, ICO, etc.) and click the download button to save the icon to your device.

 ## Installation